Foundation Level—ISTQB Software Testing Certification Training

 • Exploratory Testing

-• Checklist-based Testing
+• Checklist-Based Testing

-• Test Organization
+• Collaboration-based Test Approaches

-• Test Planning and Estimation
+• Test Planning

 • Purpose and Content of a Test Plan

-• Entry Criteria and Exit Criteria (Definition of Ready and Definition of Done)
+• Entry Criteria and Exit Criteria

-• Test Estimation Techniques
+• Estimation Techniques

-• Test Monitoring and Control
+• Test Pyramid

-• Metrics Used in Testing
+• Metrics used in Testing

 • Configuration Management